 In order to apply it is necessary to have:

 This Master is open to all applicants with a Bachelor’s degree obtained at least two years before the enrollment deadline of each round.
-There are three rounds of admissions, the first round will be open for applications until February 15th, 2019.
-The second round will close on April 29th, 2019 and the third round will close on July 15th 2019.
+There are three rounds of admissions, the first round will be open for applications until February, 2020.
+The second round will close in May 2020 and the third round will close in July 2020.